Jaehoon9201/Jaehoon9201/README.md

 #### 🔭 Career
 * Received a B.S. degrees, in Automotive Engineering from Hanyang University, Seoul, Korea, in 2018.
 * Pursuing a Ph.D degrees, in Electrical and Computer Engineering from Seoul National University, Seoul, Korea, 2019.02~
-* I was a research engineer in Hyundai Motors Co.
+* Research engineer in Hyundai Motors Co.
 Ltd, Korea from 2018 to 2019

 #### 🌱 Interest 1 : Smart Factory
   * Fault Detection using a Deep Learning